zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 The `SampleBarChartDataBuilder` class extends `TestDataViewBuilder` and implements abstract method `getDataView`.

-When you put data to data field buckets Power BI produces a categorical dataview object based on your data.
+When you put data into data field buckets Power BI produces a categorical dataview object based on your data.

 ![](images/FieldsBuckets.png)

 In unit tests, you don't have Power BI core functions to reproduce it.
-But you need map your static data to categorical dataview.
+But you need to map your static data to categorical dataview.
 And `TestDataViewBuilder` class will help you in that.

 [Read more about DataViewMapping](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/DataViewMappings.md)

 In `getDataView` method you just call `createCategoricalDataViewBuilder` method with your data.

-In `sampleBarChart` visual [capabilities.json](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/master/capabilities.json#L2) we have a dataRoles and dataViewMapping described below
+In `sampleBarChart` visual [capabilities.json](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/master/capabilities.json#L2) we have a dataRoles and dataViewMapping objects:

 ```json
 "dataRoles": [